You name it, Durango has it!

 Experience three delicious days of educational seminars, wine dinners and unique tastings featuring hundreds of wineries, artisan spirits and craft beers.

-The Walk-About Durango is our signature, casual, multi-location, downtown Durango tasting event on Friday, May 6th, from 4-7pm.
+The Walk-About Durango is our signature, casual, multi-location, downtown Durango tasting event.

 Top local chefs are showcased and the finest wineries, distributors, breweries and distilleries from around the world are featured at the Grand Tasting on Saturday, May 7th, from 3:00-6:30pm.